-The 1960s saw the arrival of television, and by 1969 it was beginning to dominate election campaigns.
+The 1960s saw the arrival of television, and by 1969 this was beginning to dominate election campaigns.
 Television election advertisements became increasingly sophisticated, and news coverage brought images of the campaign into people’s homes.

 From this point onwards the whole configuration of electoral politics began to change to a more professional, and some say Americanised, form.
 A telegenic image and highly adept communications skills became paramount.
 Politicians and their campaigns were tailored using commercial market-research principles.
 Commercial agencies, communications consultants and new technologies communicated with and listened to voters.
-Parties became sold via their leadership, the use of soundbites and emotional appeals, rather than simply through party manifestos and the ideology of political programmes.
+Parties sought votes by emphasising their leadership and using soundbites and emotional appeals, rather than mainly through party manifestos that reflected their political ideologies.